OlliJeCool/OlliJeCool/README.md

 # 💫 About Me:
-I'm working on a interactive period table project in React.<br>🌱 I’m currently learning Typescript<br>
+I'm a student and a developer.
+<br>Currently learning Typescript.<br>

 ## 🌐 Socials: